AlexFilipin/ConditionalAccess/README.md

 Introducing Conditional Access as Code.
 A fully automated solution to kickstart your Conditional Access deployment.
 The solution consists of three main components.

 ## Policy repository
-A collection of conditional access rules in JSON format which are divided into the following categories:
+A collection of conditional access policies in JSON format which are divided into the following categories:
 * Admin protection
 * Application protection
 * Attack surface reduction